Supervised by national and European oversight authorities

 Based on our role as critical infrastructure, equensWorldline is supervised by national and European oversight authorities.

 In the Netherlands equensWorldline has a license as settlement institution.
-We are supervised by both the Dutch National Bank (DNB) and the Dutch Authority for the Financial Markets (AFM) in accordance with the Act on Financial Supervision (Wft).
+Our subsidiary equensWorldline NV is supervised by both the Dutch National Bank (DNB) and the Dutch Authority for the Financial Markets (AFM) in accordance with the Act on Financial Supervision (Wft).

 In Belgium equensWorldline is under oversight by the National Bank of Belgium (NBB) in its context as systemically relevant payment processor.
 The oversight is done in accordance with the Act on Processors.

 The equensWorldline CSM is also under oversight by the Eurosystem, which comprises the European Central Bank and the national central banks of the Member States whose currency is the euro.
 The supervision is performed by the Dutch National Bank on behalf of the Eurosystem.

 European Central Bank Eurosystem